koenrane/KR-new-site/content/problem-relaxation-as-a-tactic.md

 Sometimes, constraints are necessary.
 I think that the alignment community is pretty good at finding plausibly necessary constraints.
 Maybe some of the above _aren't_ necessary – maybe there's One Clever Trick you come up with which obviates one of these concerns.

-Constraints come with costs.
+Constraints have costs.
 Sometimes, the costs are worth it.
-In this context, I think the costs are very much worth it.
+In this context, I think the costs are much worth it.
 Under this implicit framing of the problem, you're [pretty hosed](/the-catastrophic-convergence-conjecture) if you don't get even outer alignment right.

 However, even if the real problem has crazy constraints, that doesn't mean you should immediately tackle the fully constrained problem.
 I think you should often [relax](<https://en.wikipedia.org/wiki/Relaxation_(approximation)>) the problem first: eliminate or weaken constraints until you reach a problem which is still a little confusing, but which you can get some traction on.